 Roof and related components

 Sink and tub faucets, especially ones with mixing/balancing valves are beginning to fail after 15-25 years.
 Toilet flush assemblies have already been replaced or will need replacement.
-The PRV or pressure reducing valve, main water shut off and expansion tank should have been replaced with the water heater for homes on municipal water.
-The pressure system equipment for well systems have an 8-12 year life expectancy and are typically replaced after 15-25 years.
-Well pumps typically have a 25 year life expectancy and are often replaced after 15-25 years.
+The PRV or pressure-reducing valve, main water shut off and expansion tank should have been replaced with the water heater for homes on municipal water.
+The pressure system equipment for well systems has an 8-12 year life expectancy and is typically replaced after 15-25 years.
+Well pumps typically have a 25-year life expectancy and are often replaced after 15-25 years.

 GFCI outlets start to fail after 15-25 years.
 Smoke/CO detectors should be replaced every 10 years.
 Dimmer switches tend to fail after 15 years.
 Exterior lights, especially security lights, become damaged by the sun and need repairs/replacement after 15-25 years.
 Light/fan fixtures become worn/dated after 15-25 years.

 What components are wearing or nearing replacement after 15-25 years?

 These components may not need to be replaced but likely they will need some repairs or possible replacement in the near future.

 Wood decks typically have a 25-50 year service life if they have been maintained properly.
 Most decks built 25 years ago were not built to today’s standards and it is not uncommon to find that they are missing flashing/bolts/joist hangers/bracing that help prevent settling, water damage, and injury over the long term.
 Decks should be re-treated every 1-3 years and most of them were not maintained as recommended.
 After 25 years most decks are showing their age with some decay, sagging, and loose handrails.
 It is not uncommon to find water damage in areas where the deck is attached to the home.